Chris Gannon: Other collegiate activities

 Gannon lettered twice in track throwing the discus.
 Gannon also lettered in baseball.
 Gannon worked as a swimming instructor during the summers of 1986, 1987, and 1988 in Lake Wales and St. Augustine, Florida where he taught the visually and hearing impaired to swim.

 Professional career

 First stint with the New England Patriots

-Chris Gannon was drafted by the New England Patriots as the seventeenth pick in the third round of the 1989 NFL draft.
+Chris Gannon was selected by the New England Patriots as the seventeenth pick in the third round of the 1989 NFL draft.
 He was the 73rd pick overall.

 Due to his stand-out college years, Chris Gannon was considered to be one of the country's top defensive linemen available in the 1989 NFL draft.
 Gannon's speed, agility, strength, and field reaction were all qualities the Patriot's needed to shore up their defense.

 Gannon wore 98 in his rookie time with the Patriots.

 Gannon was waived by the Patriots in 1989, failing to make the final roster cut to forty-seven players.